ghitchens/nerves_ssdp_client/README.md

 SSDP stands for the [Simple Service Discovery Protocol](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol), which is device and service discovery protocol built on top of [HTTPU](https://en.wikipedia.org/wiki/HTTPU).

-Part of the [Nerves framework](nerves-project.org), but can be used standalone.
+Part of the [Nerves framework](http://nerves-project.org), but can be also used standalone.
-The only dependency is Elxir.
+The only dependency is [Elixir](http://elixir-lang.org).

 ## Usage